Bryan De La Cruz Player Props: Marlins vs. Twins

 - De La Cruz hit .252 with 20 doubles, 13 home runs and 19 walks.

-- De La Cruz drove in a run in 26 of 115 games last year, with multiple RBIs in 11 of them.
-He drove in three or more runs in four games.
+- De La Cruz drove in a run in 26 of 115 games last season (22.6%), including 11 occasions when he drove in multiple runs (9.6%).
+He had three or more RBIs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.